 two-thirds of which were mothers.

 The rise of patient satisfaction is duly noted when it comes to finding the best facial plastic surgeon patients trust.
 Revision rhinoplasty patients are more self-aware of their looks through self image sharing via social media, which is one of many reasons for the significant boost in facial plastic surgery.
-As per a study from the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), 13 percent of AAFPRS members surveyed identified patients’ dissatisfaction with their own image in social platforms such as Instagram, Facebook and Snapchat.
-The majority of patients to be the most likely of candidates for facial plastic surgery were 81 percent women in 2013, two-thirds of which were mothers.
+A study from the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) found that 13 percent of AAFPRS members identified patients’ dissatisfaction with their own image in social platforms such as Instagram, Facebook and Snapchat.
+The patients that were the most likely candidates for facial plastic surgery were 81 percent women in 2013, two-thirds of which were mothers.